KeyteqLabs/exceed-static/README.md

 Set the class "move-in" / "move out" on the last list item in the stack-list to animate.
 The stack-content will animate itself on load, when going back it should get the class "move-out" and it will animate out.

-Missing bits
+To-do
 ---------------------
-Activity stream inside content edit
-Search quick hits
+• Sitemap (use as is)
-On page pencils
+• On page pencils
-User settings modal
+• User settings modal
-Devices modal
+• Devices modal
-KeyMedia scale view with jCrop
+• KeyMedia scale view with jCrop

-Sitemap (use as is)
+• Wrap up, finishing touches to spacing and visual style